Frequently Asked Questions About Orthodontics

 What's the best age to visit the orthodontist?

-If you want to improve the look and feel of your smile, then any age can be a great age to see the orthodontist.
-Our Parker, Elizabeth, and Castle Rock, CO orthodontic offices see patients from the age of six to the age of 87!
-However, the American Association of Orthodontists does recommend that children first visit an orthodontist around the age of seven.
-Whether you're considering treatment for yourself or for a child, any time is a good time to visit Dr. Collins.
+If you want to improve the look and feel of your smile, then any age can be a great age to see an orthodontist.
+Our Parker and Elizabeth orthodontic offices see patients from the age of six to the age of 87!
+However, the American Association of Orthodontists recommends that children first visit an orthodontist around the age of seven.
+Whether you're considering treatment for yourself or for a child, now is a good time to visit Dr. Collins.

 What makes orthodontic treatment at Parker Orthodontics special?

-When you come to Parker Orthodontics, you will receive an outstanding level of care and are guaranteed to end up with a fabulous smile.
-Our always come first—we do everything in our power to provide everything our patients need.
+When you come to Parker Orthodontics, you will receive an outstanding level of care and with your help end up with a fabulous smile.
+Our patients always come first—we do everything in our power to provide everything our patients need.

 We are very proud of our standing in the community and strive very hard to keep it that way.
 Several Parker, Elizabeth, and Castle Rock dentists and hygienists not only bring their own children to our practice, but can always tell when Dr. Collins has done a patient’s smile!
-Dr. Collins and Parker Orthodontics have also won tons of awards from the community, including “Best of the Best” (for the last 18 years), Top Dentist 5280 Magazine, and Family Favorite from Colorado Parent Magazine.
+Dr. Collins and Parker Orthodontics have won “Best of the Best” since 2000, Top Dentist 5280 Magazine since 2004, and Macaroni Kids.
 With such a stellar reputation, why would you go anywhere else?

 What are braces?

-At Parker Orthodontics, we offer low-friction self-ligating braces with In-Ovation® and Damon® Smile, as well as accelerated treatment with PROPEL Orthodontics.
-Dr. Collins is also an Invisalign® Elite Provider, putting him in the top one-percent of all Invisalign providers in North America.
+At Parker Orthodontics, we offer low-friction self-ligating metal and clear braces as well as accelerated treatment with PROPEL Orthodontics.
+Dr. Collins is also a Diamond Plus Invisalign® Provider, putting him in the top 1% of all Invisalign providers in North America.

 - ALWAYS remember to brush your teeth after every meal and floss at least once a day.

-- Make sure to use toothpaste that contains fluoride, and ask Dr. Collins or your family dentist if you need a fluoride rinse.
+- Make sure to use toothpaste that contains fluoride.
 This will help prevent cavities!